dWALIDb/RV32IMF/README.md

 jal x0,loop1
 .loop2
 nop
-In this case the program still does the same but the offset is different because the branch is not included in the calculation,so **OFFSET IS 4** the following table organizes all the instructions:
+In this case the program still does the same but the offset is different because the branch is not included in the calculation,so **OFFSET IS 4**.
+*Origins* are used to specify the address of a special subroutine to load in a desired address, for exaple we want a subroutine on address 20 in decimal:
+#20
+--rest of subroutine--

+the following table organizes all the instructions:
 | INSTRUCTION | ASSEMBLY FORMAT | DESCRIPTION |
 |:-----------:|:---------------:|:-----------:|